-- -Children are formally assessed using the parent assessment and interest form. - -Staff will observe and reflect on the child's goals, interests and progress. - -Staff will keep track of individual goals for each child with dates and examples.
-This is an ongoing process and goals will be highlighted to parents once reached.
+- -Children are formally assessed using the parent assessment and interest form.
+Assessments do not get reported to ODJFS unless requested. - -Staff will observe and reflect on the child's goals, interests and progress. - -Staff will keep track of individual goals for each child with dates and examples.
+This is an ongoing process and goals will be highlighted to parents once reached. - -Staff conduct informal assessments and observations continually to guide planning and instructions